 So for five years I worked at the Metropolitan Police Forensic Science Lab in London and studied part-time.
 I then realised that I loved academic science and went off to do a PhD.
 At the University of Edinburgh.
 In the veterinary faculty.

 After that, it was the academic route of post-doc, Lecturer and Senior Lecturer.
 But I had a tendency to wander off on routes that intrigued me - degree in Immunology, PhD in Virology, post-doc in Human Genetics, academic position in Molecular Biology.
 Such wandering isn't necessarily the best idea in academia but the breadth of experience is really valued in industry.
-I've spent 10 years in biotech and have recently moved to the pharmaceutical sector.
+I spent 13 years in the biotech and pharmaceutical sector, but in 2014 decided to change career paths again.